Is your 4 year old not listening? If you’re having behavior issues and power struggles with your preschooler, these tips will help.

 A short while ago I was having a mommy crises.

-I felt one of my sons was really going through a hard time.
+I felt my 4 year old son was really going through a hard time.
 Lots of crying, whining, and meltdowns.
 Our babysitter even commented that he seemed “sad” and didn’t want to play with his siblings.

 He seemed down, defeated, and unhappy.

 I cried and cried and cried until I was ready to think of a plan.
 A plan to get to the bottom of what was happening with my son.
-Turns out… it wasn’t such a mystery.

-He felt lost in the hubbub of our large family.
+He felt lost in the hubbub of our large family

 My husband and I talked at length about what to do and then, starting the next day, waged a 4 pronged attack.
 Even after two days of the plan, the results were astonishing.
 I wouldn’t have believed it if it weren’t my own life.